Address Data Management "Like a Boss"

 If you need to collect address data for your business, then you need that data to be accurate.
 Bad address data isn't just worth nothing, it's worth less than nothing.
 Worse than not earning you money, it actually has a cost.
+Address data management is an important part of the bigger picture of data governance.
 But you can work to reduce those costs by preventing errors and maintaining quality in your data, and with the help of SmartyStreets' validation tools, you can have fun doing it!

 You know, relatively speaking.

 First and foremost, we provide you with address validation services, which standardizes your data and checks it for accuracy.
 For added kicks and giggles, we offer batch tools, so you can make sure your addresses are still up to date every now and then.
 And to put a cherry on top, we offer plugins and API tools, so you can get inline validation, checking your data even as it enters your system.
 Doesn't that sound like a blast?
 Not yet?
 Keep reading, it will.